 Temperature has a large influence on the time it takes for a concrete structure to cure.
 The lower the temperature, the longer it takes – and the higher the temperature, the quicker it goes.

 Concrete maturity alone does not indicate how strong the concrete is.
-However, by using the Maturity Method, you can determine the relationship between maturity and the strength development.
+However, by using the maturity method, you can determine the relationship between maturity and strength development.

 During the past decades, the maturity method has proven to be one of the most reliable methods to estimate early in-place concrete strength.
 The method is simple and highly adaptable for different projects and needs.
 Some of the benefits are:

 The use of the maturity method allows you to track the strength development of concrete in real-time.
 This will give you valuable information about how the concrete is curing.